The Brian\c{c}on-Skoda theorem for pseudo-rational and Du Bois singularities and uniformity in excellent rings: Abstract

 \section{Abstract}

-Suppose $J = (f_1, \dots, f_n)$ is an $n$-generated ideal in a ring $R$.
-We prove a general \myBrianconSkoda-type containment relating the integral closure of powers of $J$ with ordinary powers of $J$.
-We prove that our result implies the full standard \myBrianconSkoda containment $\overline{J^{n+k-1}} \subseteq J^k$ for pseudo-rational singularities (for instance regular rings), and even for the weaker condition of birational derived splinters.
+Suppose $J = (f_1, \dots, f_n)$ is an $n$-generated ideal in any ring $R$.
+We prove a general Brian\c{c}on-Skoda-type containment relating the integral closure $\overline{J^{n+k-1}}$ with ordinary powers $J^k$.
+We prove that our result implies the full Brian\c{c}on-Skoda containment $\overline{J^{n+k-1}} \subseteq J^k$ for pseudo-rational singularities (for instance regular rings), and even for the weaker condition of birational derived splinters.
 Our methods also yield the containment $\overline{J^{n+k}} \subseteq J^k$ for Du Bois singularities and even for a characteristic-free generalization.
-We also show that our containment implies other well-known closure-based \myBrianconSkoda results $\overline{J^{n+k-1}} \subseteq (J^k)^{\mathrm{cl}}$ where, for instance, $\mathrm{cl}$ is tight or plus closure in characteristic $p > 0$, or $\mathrm{ep}$ closure or extension and contraction from $\widehat{R^+}$ in mixed characteristic.
+Our Brian\c{c}on-Skoda-type theorem also implies well-known closure-based Brian\c{c}on-Skoda results $\overline{J^{n+k-1}} \subseteq (J^k)^{\mathrm{cl}}$ where, for instance, $\mathrm{cl}$ is tight or plus closure in characteristic $p > 0$, or $\mathrm{ep}$ closure or extension and contraction from $\widehat{R^+}$ in mixed characteristic.
 Our proof relies on a study of the tensor product of the derived image of the structure sheaf of a partially normalized blowup of $J$ with the Buchsbaum-Eisenbud complex (equivalently the Eagon-Northcott complex) associated to $(f_1,\dots,f_n)^k$.

+As an application of our results and methods above, we prove the uniform Artin-Rees theorem and the uniform Brian\c{c}on-Skoda theorem for quasi-excellent, respectively quasi-excellent reduced, rings of finite dimension, answering conjectures of Huneke.